Therapists & Researchers

 Dr. Lavie, who practices cardiology and internal medicine, discusses the link between anxiety and other psychological stress for patients with cardiovascular disease.

-The Clinician Trainee Award acknowledges clinician trainees who have excelled in their performance in an internship or clinical training setting.
-ADAA will give up to three awards, providing trainees the opportunity to attend the annual conference, meet with a senior clinician mentor there, and become involved with the organization.
+The Clinician Trainee Award offers an interactive learning experience to post-degree clinician trainees who have excelled in their performance in a clinical training setting.
+ADAA will give up to four awards, providing trainees the opportunity to attend the annual conference, meet with a senior clinician mentor there, and become involved with the organization.

 Authors of a new study have found that social anxiety disorder is not just medicalized shyness.
 Of those youth with the disorder, only a fraction consider themselves shy, and they are not more likely to be getting treatment compared to their peers, questioning the perception that they are receiving unnecessary medications.
 See Triumph Over Shyness: Conquering Social Anxiety Disorder.